 B.S., Information Technology Ethics and Compliance

-Technologies are not neutral tools.
-They advantage and disadvantage populations.
 They are political, have unintended consequences, and carry embedded values.
+They advantage and disadvantage populations, impact individual behaviors, and shape society.
 The B.S., Information Technology Ethics and Compliance program positions you to understand technology's impact on society and maximize its positive effects.
-By understanding how history, politics, culture, and context shape our interactions, you can guide the creation and use of technology towards fair, just, and ethical outcomes.
+By understanding how history, politics, culture, and context shape our interactions, you can guide the creation and use of technology toward fair, just, and ethical outcomes.

-Is IEC Right for Me?
+Is Information Technology Ethics and Compliance Right for Me?

 IEC combines technology with law and policy, business, sociology, and education to understand how technology impacts people, organizations, and society.
 This program could be a great fit if you want to

-• help people and organizations use technologies in meaningful ways
+- help people and organizations use technologies in meaningful ways

-• think strategically to ensure technology is used ethically and is compliant with regulations
+- think strategically to ensure technology is used ethically and is compliant with regulations

-• navigate complex sociotechnical systems and advocate for justice, equity, and the public good
+- navigate complex sociotechnical systems and advocate for justice, equity, and the public good

 What You'll Study